thuytien140894/CMPS203/README.md

         Div (Num n) (Num m)

+   For a more intuitive construction of an operation as a binary entity, one can type:

+        Num n `op` Num m

+   where op is either Add, Sub, Mult, or Div
    An operation can be performed between any two valid ARITH expressions.
 For instance, one can add two expressions, each of which has its own operation, as follows: